What is it about penny stocks that drive traders wild and how can you find the best plays?

 Technical analysis uses statistical trends to forecast future price direction by evaluating changes and patterns in price and volume.
 This type of analysis values the stock price’s movement itself and not the company’s quantitative or qualitative qualities.

-How to Find The Best Penny Stocks
+How to Find Strong Penny Plays

 The word “best” may carry different meanings from one penny stock trader to the next.